Dave Morrison (soccer)

-Dave Morrison is a retired American soccer goalkeeper who played professionally in the North American Soccer League.
+Dave Morrison is an American retired soccer goalkeeper who played professionally in the North American Soccer League.

 Born in Seattle, Morrison grew up in Livermore and Fountain Valley, California.
 He attended Cal State Fullerton where he played on the men's soccer team from 1975 to 1978.
 He then played from 1979 to at least 1981 with the Los Angeles Aztecs of the North American Soccer League.